davidfstr/webcrystal/README.md

 ## Archival Format

-When this proxy is started with a command like:
+When the proxy is started with a command like:

 ```
 ./webcrystal.py 9227 website.wbcr